ABI-Software/ABIBook/tutorials/embc13/scenario1/mercurial.rst

 .. _teaching instance: http://teaching.physiomeproject.org

 This part of the tutorial will teach you how to create a :term:`workspace` in the repository, :term:`clone` the workspace from the model repository using a :term:`Mercurial` client, add content to the workspace, and then push the cloned workspace to the repository.

 Registering an account and logging in
 -------------------------------------

-First, navigate to the `teaching instance`_ of the physiome model repository at `<http://teaching.physiomeproject.org/>`_.
+First, navigate to the `teaching instance`_ of the Physiome Model Repository at `<http://teaching.physiomeproject.org/>`_.

 .. include:: /PMR/PMR-teaching-instance-warning.rst

 In order to make changes to models in the repository, you must first register for an account.
 For this, go to the `main repository site <http://models.physiomeproject.org/>`_, click on the *Register* link near the top right corner, and provide both a username and password.
 Once registered, go back to the `teaching repository <http://teaching.physiomeproject.org/>`_ site and log in to it by clicking on the *Log in* link (also near the top right corner).
 Your account has the appropriate access privileges so that you can push any changes you have made to a model back into the repository.